How far is a light-year?

 Vega: 25 miles (40 km)

-Bottom line: The scale of light-years expressed as miles and kilometers.
+Bottom line: Here’s a way to understand the scale of light-years in miles and kilometers.